Global Health Experience Procedures

 All international activity should be registered with the Center for Global Health, whether or not it meets funding or credit criteria.

 It is essential that students plan activities that are appropriate for their level of training and experience.
 Regardless of medical school year, students must never agree to engage in activities at a global health site that they would not be qualified for at Penn Medicine.
 E.g. MS1/2 students are not qualified for clinical activity in which they could be exposed to blood and body fluids.

-CGH funding is not guaranteed; students must submit registration AT LEAST 6 weeks before their start date in order to receive the stipend.
+CGH funding is not guaranteed; students must submit their completed GHE registration (Parts 1 & 2) (or the CGH Registration for IHS Rotations) no later than 6 weeks prior to their departure date in order to receive the stipend.

 The following steps apply to ALL students participating on a Global health Experience.

 Activities specific to particular experiences are noted.